 - ROPS: The rollover protective structure, or ROPS, protects the operator in the case of a rollover.

 - Counterweight: This counterbalances the excavator when its center of gravity begins to shift when digging, lowering the risk of tipping.

 - Main control valve: This valve controls things like oil pressure and the power to hydraulic systems.

 While you should always refer to your operation manual first and foremost before operating any construction equipment on the job site, we list some important tips for operating a mini excavator safely and effectively:

 - Read the excavator’s instruction manual and understand the controls.
-Each mini excavator can be different, so be sure to check your manual to be sure you understand the controls and how to operate each function you need for the job.
+Each mini excavator can be different, so be sure to check your manual to be sure you understand the excavator’s controls and how to operate each function that you need for the job.